Is your iOS device secure and protecting your privacy?

 Step 4: Secure messaging

-Governments, corporations, and hackers have been spying on SMS messages and listening to calls for years.
+Governments, corporations, and hackers have been spying on text messages and listening to calls for years.
 The biggest messaging app is WhatsApp, which is owned by Facebook.
-Despite claiming to be “secure,” WhatsApp does not use end-to-end encryption and is plagued with known security issues.
+Despite claiming to be “secure,” WhatsApp does not use good end-to-end encryption and is plagued with known security issues.

 So what alternatives do you have to secure your messages?

 To secure and encrypt your text messages you could use one of the apps mentioned below.